City of Shawnee

 Thank you again for joining us here on the first episode of the Shawnee Pulse.
 We’ll see you again in February.

-Episode 2 - Snow Removal
+Episode 2 - Snow Plow Ride-Along

-Podcast Transcript: Shawnee Pulse - Episode2
+Podcast Transcript: Shawnee Pulse - Episode 2

 Communications Director Doug Donahoo: